Amplify Credit Union: 2023 Home Equity Review

 Min. credit score

 10-year draw period and 10-year repayment term for HELOC; 5 years to 20 years for home equity loan

 Here's a breakdown of some of the benefits and drawbacks of Amplify Credit Union home equity loans.

 Amplify Credit Union is an Austin-based financial institution that serves communities in Texas.
-Amplify has been in business since 1967 and prides itself on providing digital-first financial services while maintaining a community-focused vision.
-With over 60,000 members, Amplify Credit Union serves those who live, work, study or worship in Travis, Hays, Caldwell, Williamson or Bastrop county.
+The credit union has been in business since 1967 and prides itself on providing digital-first financial services while maintaining a community-focused vision.
+Among its many products, it offers both home equity loans and lines of credit (HELOCs).